 Remember that large-scale settlements are only a fraction of the fines levied by federal investigators every year.
-Once you’ve had a HIPAA breach, the name of your practice is permanently listed on The Wall of Shame for violating HIPAA–including the offense, date, and number of individuals affected.
+Once you’ve had a HIPAA breach, one of the consequences of violating HIPAA is that the name of your practice is permanently listed on The Wall of Shame for violating HIPAA–including the offense, date, and number of individuals affected.

-HIPAA violations cost your practice.
+HIPAA violations, like violation of the HIPAA privacy rule, cost your practice.
 The federal fines for noncompliance are based on the level of perceived negligence found within your organization at the time of the HIPAA violation.
 These fines and consequences can range from $100 to $50,000 per violation (or per record), with a maximum penalty of $1.5 million per year for each violation.
 View our HIPAA fines chart below for the full HIPAA fines list.